-We’ve collected a round-up of 10 of our favorite vegan fall desserts here at World of Vegan that are perfect to bake up and enjoy as the leaves turn colors and weather cools.
+We’ve collected a round-up of our favorite vegan fall desserts here at World of Vegan that are perfect to bake up and enjoy as the leaves turn colors and weather cools.

 Whether you’re having a friend for dinner or bringing the entire family together for Thanksgiving, this is a wow-worthy dessert recipe to turn to.
 It’s quick and easy to prepare and your guests will never guess the secret ingredient: tofu.

 Everything pumpkin, please!
 These muffins are made using a whole can of pumpkin puree, and they come our absolutely perfectly.

 Fresh baked muffins in the morning?
 They sing fall, and these vegan muffins provide a perfect opportunity to use up those super-ripe or even browning bananas.
 They also bring forth the flavors of maple, vanilla, and cinnamon which are such classics for fall.

 A few weekends ago I went apple picking for the first time, and it was so much fun.
 I’ll definitely be making it an annual tradition!
 But whether you’re bringing home a basket full of fresh-picked apples or just getting them from the grocery store, apples are everywhere throughout fall.
 So I’m always on the lookout for delicious apple recipes!
 This is a fun one highlighting the perfect pair: apples and cinnamon.

 Soft pillowy blondies with a delicate, sweet maple flavor.
 These not overly sweet, and are really easy to make.
 They’re a fall baking essential at World of Vegan!